livechat/lc-sdk-js/docs/classes/agent_rtm.default.md

 ▸ (): `void`

 Allows to subscribe a handler for a given push.
 Returns function to unsubscribe.
-Note: multiple subscriptions for the same push are not allowed in sigle websocket connection.
+Note: multiple subscriptions for the same push are not allowed in single websocket connection.

 ##### Returns